 or up at badger Farm is always an option after a talk as taken place.

 Please be aware that Badger Farm our observing site is a grassed gently sloping area but also with some small holes and bumps Ect so a little more uneven under foot in places and of course Dark.
 Do bring a Red light to help see where you are placing your feet.
 Importantly for your own safety wear suitable stout footwear with good ankle support and suitable warm clothing you can get very cold it being as exposed as the viewing area is.

-For use during the viewing session we request Red lights be used to to save effecting night vision which takes 20 mins to return
+For use during the viewing session we request Red lights be used to to save effecting night vision which takes about 20 mins to return